12 Ways To Scale Your Business

 Here are a few of the types of emails we send out to our list:

-Indoctrination Sequence: Once people opt-in, we send them through an indoctrination (or welcome) series.
+Once people opt-in, we send them through an indoctrination email sequence (or welcome series).
 In these four emails, we ask them several captivating questions helping people open up.
 This gives us AMAZING data (the more we know about our customer’s problems, the easier it is to solve them) and also makes it clear that we want to build a relationship.
 It’s WIN-WIN.

-For every 60-minute webinar, we send 2-3 emails promoting the webinar, two more reminder emails to those who signed up, and then 5-10 follow-up emails to those who attended and 5-10 for people who missed the webinar.
-It’s a lot of emails (luckily I have someone on board who helps me write them), but it’s definitely worth it.
+For every 60-minute webinar, we send 2-3 emails promoting our webinar, two more reminder emails to those who signed up, and then 5-10 follow-up emails to those who attended and 5-10 for people who missed the webinar.
+It’s a lot of emails for one sequence, but it’s definitely worth it.

 Our newsletters’ sole purpose is to help our current customers even more.
 We want to remind them they made the right decision (buying our course) and motivate them.
 The ROI on this isn’t immediate, but our customers love hearing from us.